 From research to publication – The essential guide to getting published

 Wiley Researcher AcademyCertified microlearning courses for research and publication success

 Learn the importance of communicating your research and documenting your findings with exclusive tips and strategies for publication success by one of the world’s top publishing companies.

 What you learn

-Andrew Moore Education: Degree in Biochemistry and doctorate/post-doctorate research experience in Structural Studies and Molecular Biology.
-Experience: Editor-in-Chief of the journal BioEssays and the Wiley Researcher Academy; Programme Manager and Editor at the European Molecular Biology Organization.
-Currently, he is a freelance writer and writing coach, Andrew uses valuable insights gained from over 20 years in academic publishing to coach researchers on how to communicate science more effectively.
+Andrew Moore Andrew Moore has a degree in Biochemistry and doctorate/post-doctorate research experience in Structural Studies and Molecular Biology.
+He has been the Editor-in-Chief of the journal BioEssays and the Wiley Researcher Academy as well as a Program Manager and Editor at the European Molecular Biology Organization.
+Currently, as a freelance writer and writing coach, Andrew uses valuable insights gained from over 20 years in academic publishing to coach researchers on how to communicate science more effectively.

 Kris Bishop Kris Bishop authored this course when he was a Marketing Manager within Wiley Research.
 He is currently Associate Director, Product Strategy at Science Magazine/American Association for the Advancement of Science (AAAS).
 Kris is an MBA with more than fourteen years of experience in the publishing industry and a deep understanding of researcher and publisher challenges in academia.
 Through the years, he has also collaborated extensively with researchers and authors, and spent time working on college-level textbooks, monographs, trade publications, and scientific research journals.